Government must use the three years wisely – time to end the uncertainty and ease our way out of nitrates derogation

 With news that the EU Commission is recommending a three-year extension of the Nitrates Derogation, the Green Party has today said that the Government must use the short timeframe wisely by adequately funding farmers to implement catchment and sub-catchment measures that would lead to significant improvements in water quality and to ease Ireland out of the need for the derogation.

-‘The Minister and Government will have a quiet Christmas thinking they got a win on this.
-In reality they have bought a three-year reprieve from the cliff edge for farmers.
-It is three years that will fly by.
-It’s vital that they use the time wisely, be honest with farmers and lead on actions to end this uncertainty once and for all’.
+‘Minister Heydon and his Government will have a nice quiet Christmas thinking they got a win on this.
+In reality they have bought a three-year reprieve from the cliff edge for Irish farmers; three years that will go by in a heartbeat.
+They can’t sit on their hands on this perceived win.
+Government must be honest with farmers to help them to lead on actions that will end the uncertainty once and for all by moving towards a regenerative model of agriculture that works for farm families and for nature’.